bigskysoftware/grugbrain.dev/index.md

 unfortunately also many test shamans exist.  some test shaman make test idol, demand things like "first test" before grug even write code or have any idea what grug doing domain!

-how grug test what grug not even understand domain!?
+how grug test what grug not even understand domain yet!?

 "Oh, don't worry: the tests will show you what you need to do."